Akarsh-01/DSA_practice/README.md

 7: Sum of even & odd\
 \
 1.4\
-1: Count Digits
+1: Count Digits\
-3: Palindrome number
+3: Palindrome number\
-4: GCD or HCF
+4: GCD or HCF\
-5: Check Armstrong
+5: Check Armstrong\
+6: Sum of all divisors